git-ankuryadav/RiskAnalysis-MonteCarlo/readme.md

 ## Project Overview

-The goal is to model possible future price movements of an Indian stock (e.g., Reliance Industries) using historical price data, simulate many possible price paths, and quantify the potential downside risk over a 1-month horizon accounting for market uncertainty.
+The goal is to model possible future price movements of an Indian stock (e.g., IBM) using historical price data, simulate many possible price paths, and quantify the potential downside risk over a 1-month horizon accounting for market uncertainty.

 ---